formspark/documentation/docs/html-form/form-validation.md

 # Form validation

-We recommend using HTML5 validation that is built into the browser.
-HTML5 validation is very rich these days, and has good browser support.
+We recommend using HTML5's built-in validation.
+It is very rich these days, and has good browser support.

 ## Resources